-The Association of Local Authority Risk Managers (ALARM) has developed and published a National Performance Model for Risk Management in Public Services to illustrate what good risk management looks like in a public service organisation.
+ALARM have developed and published a National Performance Model for Risk Management in Public Services to illustrate what good risk management looks like in a public service organisation.
 There are 5 levels.

-During 2018 an independent review of the Council's risk management arrangements was undertaken by a managing agent of the Council's insurers.
-The overall conclusion reported was: -
+In 2018 an independent review of the Council's risk management arrangements was undertaken by a managing agent of the Council's insurers.
+The overall conclusion reported was:

 The Council continues to demonstrate a fundamental commitment to embrace risk management as an essential management practice and embed it within the organisational culture.
-This commitment is evident as many of the essential building blocks needed to maximise the risk management potential of the organisation are now in place, including:
+This commitment is evident as many of the essential building blocks needed to maximise the risk management potential of the organisation are now in place.